White people: Puerto Rico (U.S.)

+Trinidad and Tobago

 United States

 The cultural boundaries separating White Americans from other racial or ethnic categories are contested and always changing.
 Professor David R. Roediger of the University of Illinois, suggests that the construction of the White race in the United States was an effort to mentally distance slave owners from slaves.
 By the eighteenth century, White had become well established as a racial term.
 Author John Tehranian has noted the changing classifications of immigrant ethnic groups in American history.
-At various times each of the following groups has been allegedly excluded from being considered white, despite generally having been considered legally white under the US census and US naturalization law: Germans, Greeks, White Hispanics, Arabs, Iranians, Afghans, Irish, Italians, Jews of European and Mizrahi descent, Slavs, and Spaniards.
+At various times each of the following groups has been allegedly excluded from being considered White, despite generally having been considered legally White under the US census and US naturalization law: Germans, Greeks, White Hispanics, Arabs, Iranians, Afghans, Irish, Italians, Jews of European and Mizrahi descent, Slavs, and Spaniards.
 On several occasions Finns were "racially" discriminated against in their early years of immigration and not considered European but "Asian".
 Some believed that they were of Mongolian ancestry rather than "native" European origin due to the Finnish language belonging to the Uralic and not the Indo-European language family.

-During American history, the process of officially being defined as White by law often came about in court disputes over pursuit of citizenship.
+During American history, the process of officially being defined as White by law often came about in court disputes over the pursuit of citizenship.
 The Immigration Act of 1790 offered naturalization only to "any alien, being a free white person".
 In at least 52 cases, people denied the status of White by immigration officials sued in court for status as White people.
 By 1923, courts had vindicated a "common-knowledge" standard, concluding that "scientific evidence" was incoherent.
 Legal scholar John Tehranian says that this was a "performance-based" standard, relating to religious practices, education, intermarriage, and a community's role in the United States.